Dr. Benjamin Tupper

 1. Moved: Dec 1809, Charleston, Charleston, SC.
 1

-2. Residence: Tristam Tupper, Merchant, 116 East Bayhouse: 128 East Bay. in 1820 in Charleston, Charleston, SC.
+2. Residence: Tristam Tupper, Merchant, 116 East Bayhouse: 128 East Bay.
+In 1820 in Charleston, Charleston, SC.
 6 13

 3. Occupation: In the 1820's he had a merchantile partnership with Daneil Kimball.
-Details follow. from 1821 to 1829 in Charleston, Charleston, SC.
+Details follow.
+From 1821 to 1829 in Charleston, Charleston, SC.
 16 From "Memorial Biographies of the New England Historic Genealogical Society":

 Daniel Kimball, of Boston, a resident member from 1870, was born in Grafton, Massachusetts, October 31, 1794, and died in Hingham, Massachusetts, June 21, 1874.
 He continued farming in Grafton until 1815, when he began his mercantile life in a country store kept by his cousin, Samuel Wood.
 After several months, the novelty of selling codfish, snuff, and other articles wore away.
 From some acquaintances who had been in the Southern States, he learned the kind of goods adapted for that market, and tried his fortune at Charleston, South Carolina.
 He purchased on credit from his Grafton friends a small stock of butter and shoes, and had them carted to Boston and shipped for Charleston.
 He took passage himself on the same vessel, October 16, 1816.